surge-synthesizer/surge-synthesizer.github.io/nightly.md

 music making environment and the software is generally stable and robust.
 Also, using the nightly, finding a bug, and letting us know is how bugs get fixed.
 For more on that, learn how to <a href="/feedback">contact us with questions and comments.</a>

+We keep a nightly changelog up to date by hand.
+It can lag the actual nightly by days or weeks, but is available
+<a href="/nightlychangelog">here</a>

 Downloads are here: (Updated on {% include latest_build_time %})

 <ul>